CulturedGamer/nixos-config/README.md

 # DON'T USE THIS
-This config is incomplete, so please don't put it in your /etc/nixos directory.
+This config is incomplete, so please don't use it.